 - Charizard Class (5-star) - Heals your Pokemon's hit points by 100%, removes status conditions, restores your party's PP, increases your Pokemon's experience by a huge amount, increases happiness by a huge amount.

-If nothing else, Game Freak continues to go thematic with their mechanics here by offering an interactive experience that is able to serve an in-game purpose for players willing to engage in it.
-Hopefully this guide makes the daunting task of cooking curry easier to swallow, and that players will be able to enjoy a couple of homemade dishes with their Pokemon going forward.
+If nothing else, Game Freak continues to go thematic with its mechanics here by offering an interactive experience that is able to serve an in-game purpose for players willing to engage in it.
+Hopefully, this guide makes the daunting task of cooking curry easier to swallow, and players will be able to enjoy a couple of homemade dishes with their Pokemon going forward.